FRRouting/frr/doc/user/installation.rst

 .. option:: --disable-version-build-config

-   Remove the "configuerd with" field that has all of the build configuration arguments when reporting the version string in `show version` command.
+   Remove the "configured with" field that has all of the build configuration arguments when reporting the version string in `show version` command.

 .. option:: --with-pkg-extra-version=VER